• Skip to primary navigation

 • ×

-Published: Aug 17, 2019 · Modified: Jul 23, 2022 by Hawwa · This post may contain affiliate links.
+Published: Aug 17, 2019 · Modified: Oct 30, 2024 by Hawwa · This post may contain affiliate links.

 Jump to Recipe Jump to Video Print Recipe

-• Olive oil: Olive oil gives a distinct taste to mujadara; you can use any vegetable oil but olive oil will give an extra middle eastern punch to the recipe.
+• Olive oil: Olive oil gives a distinct taste to mujadara; you can use any vegetable oil, but olive oil will give an extra Middle Eastern punch to the recipe.

 • Brown lentils: I am using Brown lentils but, in some recipes, black lentils are also used.
 Do not go for orange or yellow lentils as they have a soft texture and don’t perform well in this recipe as they get mushy.